isomerpages/moe-fernvalepri/_parents-corner/MOE Sexuality Education Information for Parents.md

 8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be communicated&nbsp; to parents at the start of the year and is also downloadable [here](https://form.gov.sg/6732c2c7bcfacbcd1ddd31da).
-The completed opt-out form is to be submitted by 16/02/2024.
+The completed opt-out form is to be submitted by **01 March 2025**.

-10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at 63153051 or email us at fernvale\_ps@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.
+10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at ***63153051*** or email us at ***fernvaleps@moe.edu.sg*** for discussion or to seek clarification about the school’s Sexuality Education programme.